 The Santa Lucia Highlands, also known, as SLH is an AVA primarily recognized for Pinot Noir and Chardonnay.
 Recently the Santa Lucia Highlands Wine Artisans were in Los Angeles sharing many of the area wineries latest releases to the trade.
 This article will feature some of my favorites discovered at this event.

-One must first understand the geography and layout of this region to better understand why particular varietals do better in this area.
+One must first understand the geography and layout of this region to understand better why particular varietals do better in this area.
 The Santa Lucia Highlands is surrounded by what is known as the Blue Grand Canyon.
 The canyon expands the depths of the Pacific Ocean into the Monterey Bay.
 Its proximity to the coastline influences everything in Monterey County.
-This gorge facilitates and brings in the climatic weather that you see along the coast; marine fog and wind to the grape growing regions.
-Essentially the Monterey Bay acts like an air conditioning unit for the vineyards.
+This gorge facilitates and brings in the climatic weather that you see along the coast; marine fog and wind to the grape-growing regions.
+Essentially the Monterey Bay acts as an air conditioning unit for the vineyards.

 The Santa Lucia Highlands is 18 miles long and 2 – 2.5 miles wide.
-The appellation was established in 1991.
-This appellation is known for its cool climate winegrowing.
+The appellation established in 1991, is known for its cool climate winegrowing.
 In addition to Chardonnay and Pinot Noir, Syrah and Riesling are also grown.
 The terraced vineyards are planted on the slopes of the Santa Lucia Range, which overlooks the Salinas Valley.
 The terroir consists of ancient alluvial soils.

 Directly across from the Santa Lucia Highlands is the Gabilian Range.
-This is important because the morning fog, cool breezes and afternoon maritime winds coming in from Monterey Bay are funneled through the valley between these ranges.
-This creates an ideal diurnal climate for growing grapes.
+This mountain range is important because the morning fog, cool breezes and afternoon maritime winds coming in from Monterey Bay are funneled through the valley between these ranges.
+This phenomenon creates an ideal diurnal climate for growing grapes.

 The Wineries and Their Wines:

 The name Bruliam is Kerith’s play on the Periodic Table of Elements.
-The three elements that make up the name are her three children Bruno, Lily and Amelia.
+The three elements that make up the name are her three children Bruno, Lily, and Amelia.
 The “Bru” is for Bruno; the “Li” is for Lily and “Am” for Amelia.
-Instead using an atomic weight for her logo Kerith uses a dot for Bruno and a double dot for her twin girls, thereby making this winery a family affair.
+Instead of using an atomic weight for her logo, Kerith uses a dot for Bruno and a double dot for her twin girls, thereby making this winery a family affair.

 Getting back to the Pinot Noir, I was quite impressed with the stellar quality of the wine.
-The The wine display a femininity that shows through in the smooth silkiness of the wine.
+The wine displays a femininity that shows through in the smooth silkiness of the wine.
 Both Pinots were well integrated and balanced.

-Having visited the Paraiso Vineyards several years ago I wanted to revisit their wines.
+Having visited the Paraiso Vineyards several years ago, I wanted to revisit their wines.
 Probably the best Rosé at this event was Paraiso 2015 Rosé of Pinot Noir, Monterey.
-This was a bright yet clean Rosé that was enhanced by its sweet freshness.
-In addition the 2014 Syrah, Santa Lucia Highlands was very elegant and well balanced.
+This wine was a bright yet clean Rosé that was enhanced by its sweet freshness.
+Also the 2014 Syrah, Santa Lucia Highlands was very elegant and well balanced.

 Miura Vineyards showcased two wines that are worth mention.
 First the 2015 Pinot Noir, Santa Lucia Highlands is drinkable wine.
 It was the 2010 Syrah, Antiqv2sm Pisoni Vineyard that struck a cord because it was meaty in texture yet very balanced.